mvdriel/php-crud-api2/README.md

   - Does not reflect on every request (better performance)
   - Complex filters (with both "and" & "or") are supported
-  - Support for input and output of database structure and records
+  - Support for output of database structure in JSON
-  - Support for all major database systems (thanks to jOOQ)
   - Support for boolean and binary data in all database engines
   - Support for relational data on read (not only on list operation)